This post may include affiliate links. Thank you for your support.

 A poached shrimp is a shrimp that has been gently cooked by submerging in a liquid, as opposed to simmering or boiling.
 The liquid, known as a poaching liquid, is used to both cook and flavor the shrimp.
 The liquids used for poaching can include plain water, stock, wine or beer and they are typically flavored with aromatics, spices and citrus.

-Once you try your hand at poaching shrimp, you’ll definitely want to try poaching a chicken breastpoaching tuna, and poached salmon next!
+Once you try your hand at poaching shrimp, you’ll definitely want to try poaching a chicken breastpoaching tuna, how to poach crab legs, and poached salmon next!

 What is the best size shrimp for poaching?